 |Location||Buffalo, New York|

-Medaille is a growing, private, four-year, liberal arts-based college in Buffalo, New York, serving the educational needs of traditional and non-traditional students in Western New York and Southern Ontario through a variety of undergraduate and graduate programs (www.medaille.edu).
+Medaille is a growing, private, four-year, liberal arts-based college in Buffalo, New York, serving the educational needs of a diverse student body in Western New York and Southern Ontario through a variety of undergraduate and graduate programs (www.medaille.edu).

 Cover letter, resume and three references should be electronically submitted to Barbara Bilotta, Director of Human Resources, Medaille College.
+Please refer to www.medaille.edu/jobs to apply.
 Review of applications will continue until position is filled.
 No phone calls please.

-Medaille College is an equal opportunity employer committed to a diverse faculty, staff and student body.
-Women, minorities, persons with disabilities, and veterans are encouraged to apply.
+Medaille College invites applications from all qualified individuals.
+We are an equal opportunity employer committed to a diverse faculty, staff and student body.